 Get a free SR&ED eligibility assessment now!

-- Basic Research – Expanding scientific knowledge without a specific commercial application (e.g., investigating cellular responses to new drug compounds.
+- Basic Research – Expanding scientific knowledge without a specific application.

-- Applied Research – Advancing knowledge with a specific application in mind (e.g., developing a new manufacturing technique).
+- Applied Research – Advancing knowledge with a practical purpose.

-- Experimental Development – Creating new or improved materials, devices, products, or processes (e.g., designing an AI-powered adaptive learning platform).
+- Experimental Development – Creating or improving tech, products, or processes.

 Federal SR&ED Tax Credit

-- Canadian-controlled private corporations (CCPCs): Up to 35% refundable tax credit on the first $3M of eligible expenses.
-In plain terms, you get 35% of your R&D costs back—straight cash from the CRA to fuel your startup’s growth!
+- CCPCs (Canadian-Controlled Private Corporations): Up to 35% refundable tax credit on the first $3M of eligible expenses.

 Provincial SR&ED Tax Credits (Additional Savings)